 - Aaron Ault, Purdue/OATS: Who is impacted by our efforts?

 - Pasha Sternberg, Polsinelli Law: The legal side of Ag Data

 - Francesca Casalini, OECD: Comparison of the Ag industry, side by side with the retail and automotive industries, domestic and international

-In advance of this virtual event, there will be four webinars discussing agricultural data privacy, how organizations are stepping up to the challenge and what is at stake for farmers and beyond.
-To continue the conversation post-event, there will be two follow-up webinars in October 2020.
+Prior to this virtual event, there were four webinars discussing agricultural data privacy, how organizations are stepping up to the challenge and what is at stake for farmers and beyond.
+To continue the conversation post-event, there were two follow-up webinars in October 2020.